Star Wars: Resistance Reborn: Publication

 With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars were rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.
 A new series of novels, aligned with the continuity of the films and the canon TV series The Clone Wars and Star Wars Rebels, began publication in September 2014.

 A publishing initiative called Journey to Star Wars: The Force Awakens was announced in 2015 in the run-up to the release of Star Wars: The Force Awakens that would feature non-film materials considered canon to help fill in the story leading into the film.
 A similar initiative was released in 2017 ahead of Star Wars: The Last Jedi.
 On May 4, 2019, Lucasfilm announced the publishing program to bridge the story between The Last Jedi and The Rise of Skywalker, with Resistance Reborn announced as the key adult novel in the initiative.

+Reception

+Den of Geek gave a positive review: "Even if the details don’t always work, the story is well-constructed and eventually comes together."
+Reactor described the pace of the plot as stilted at the beginning but said the author "did her best with an incredibly tight outline".